Birth Tissue Donation

 How can birth tissue donation help?

-According to the Musculoskeletal Transplant Foundation, many people face long waits and poor medical alternatives for lack of a tissue transplant.
+Many people face long waits and poor medical alternatives for lack of a tissue transplant.
 Tissue donation helps end needless suffering, and saves lives.

 Donated birth tissue can be used to help treat patients in many ways, including: